 Chemotherapy is a common treatment for cancer patients.
 Unfortunately, hair loss, dry skin and brittle nails are often the side effects of the treatments.
 The following will help guide you by providing tips to reduce the impact of these unwanted effects.
 Compassion Dermatology offers a wide variety of services for your skin, hair, nails, and cosmetic needs.
-Call today to schedule a consultation with a dermatologist in Keller, TX.
+Call today to schedule a consultation with a dermatologist in Southlake, TX.

 One of the concerns the majority of patients experience is potential hair loss.
 However, not all chemotherapy treatments will cause it.
 The drug used and the dosage are two of the factors that will impact your hair.
 Your doctor can tell you whether to expect hair loss, and if you can expect it, knowing in advance enables you to plan ahead for wigs and coverings.
 A cold cap is sometimes used to reduce hair loss.
 A cold cap reduces hair loss by reducing blood circulation to the scalp.
 It is placed on the scalp before infusion and for up to 2 hours in the treatment center.
 However, many patients find the cold cap uncomfortable, and often choose not to use it.
 Other treatments are available.
-Talk to your dermatologist in Keller, TX.
+Talk to your dermatologist in Southlake, TX.

 How Hair Grows